MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-02-release.html.md

 [//]: # (The Walk)

-Diana tried to speak, but her throat was still terribly dry and sore from thirst.
+<a name="the-walk"></a>Diana tried to speak, but her throat was still terribly dry and sore from thirst.
 The croak that came out was barely audible, especially over the powerful chanting.
 The bikini-clad woman---her top was no more modest a covering than her bottom---smiled a little more widely.
 Oh, my god, Moira!

 Diana laughed and then sobbed in relief, her vision becoming blurry with unfallen tears.
 Moira gestured to the one holding Diana's ankles, and she was again standing.
 Diana had known when she started dating Moira that Moira was the most repressed woman she'd ever met.
 Moira didn't even realize she was a lesbian until Diana kissed her, releasing in a moment feelings Moira had spent her whole life uselessly trying to kindle with man after man.